dolbyio-samples/comms-unity-demo/Readme.md

 - MacOS: `<path_to_the_player_app_bundle>/Contents/config.json`
 - Windows: `<path_to_the_executablename_Data_folder>/config.json`

-The file contains the following data:
+If the file does not exist, create it and add the following data to the file:

 ```json
 {